Dr. Peacock: Biography

 In 2016, Dr. Peacock toured through the United States as part of the Trauma Harder Styles Tour, and performed in Australia.
 Following these tours, he announced that he could only continue touring by car or train, as he had developed a health condition relating to air travel.

-In 2017, Dr. Peacock founded the label Frenchcore Worldwide and announced a new liveact, "Peacock in Concert", featuring live musicians alongside Dr. Peacock.
+In 2017, Dr. Peacock founded the label Frenchcore Worldwide and announced a new live act, "Peacock in Concert", featuring live musicians alongside Dr. Peacock.
 That same year, he performed at Thunderdome.
 In 2019, Dr. Peacock founded his third label, Euphoric Frenchcore Records, and performed at Qlimax, which was the first frenchcore performance at the event.